zoe-gonzales/rebase-practice/README.md

 In this exercise, we're going to be practicing with the `git rebase --interactive` command (abbreviated to `git rebase -i`).

+Before beginning, clone this repo locally and create a new branch with `git checkout -b <your branch name>`

 ## Part 1: Create git history

 Right now, you have no git history for this repo!
 In part one, we'll add the commits you need in order to rebase in part two.